TrustleBlog/SEWeb/content/US/giftcards/get-yourself-free-gift-cards-2019.md

 ---
-title: "Chance to Collect 13,500 Fortnite V-Bucks for Season 9 (US Only)"
+title: "Chance to Collect 13,500 Fortnite V-Bucks for Season 10 (US Only)"
-description: "Season 9 is out and that means you need V-Bucks to buy the Battle Pass or the new Skins, so here's your chance to get one!"
+description: "Season 10 is almost out and that means you need V-Bucks to buy the Battle Pass or the new Skins, so here's your chance to get one!"
-date: 2019-05-09T14:39:23+08:00
+date: 2019-07-25T14:39:23+08:00
 draft: false
 tags: ["Fortnite", "Sweeptakes", "US"]
 image: "https://www.successeverytime.com/thumbnails/13,500.png"
 author: "Yenny"
 permalink: Chance-to-Collect-Fortnite-V-Bucks-for-Season-9
 category: Fortnite
-readingtime: 3 Minutes
+readingtime: 1 Minute
 keywords:
 - fortnite v bucks
 - fortnight game